tumbleshack/wedding/README.md

 # barryandgillian.wedding

-This is the repo for our wedding website, which took plave on 29 Sept 2016.
+This is the repo for our wedding website, which took place on 29 Sept 2016.

 ## Getting started